 The Pension Trustees may adopt the recommended order as the final order.
 The Pension Trustees in its final order may reject or modify the conclusions of law over which it has substantive jurisdiction and interpretation of administrative rules over which it has substantive jurisdiction.
 When rejecting or modifying such conclusion of law or interpretation of administrative rule, the Pension Trustees must state with particularity its reasons for rejecting or modifying such conclusion of law or interpretation of administrative rule and must make a finding that its substituted conclusion of law or interpretation of administrative rule is as or more reasonable than that which was rejected or modified.
 Rejection or modification of conclusions of law may not form the basis for rejection or modification of findings of fact.
 The Pension Trustees may not reject or modify the findings of fact unless the Pension Trustees first determines from a review of the entire record, and states with particularity in the order, that the findings of fact were not based upon competent substantial evidence or that the proceedings on which the findings were based did not comply with essential requirements of law.
-The Pension Trustees may accept the recommendation in the recommended order but may not reduce or increase it without a review of the complete record and without stating with particularity its reasons therefore in the order, by citing to the record in justifying the action.
+The Pension Trustees may accept the record and without stating with particularity its reasons therefore in the order, by citing to the record in justifying the action.